akshell/docs/ref/core/fs.rst

 :file:`spots/{appName}/{ownerName}/{spotName}` for a spot one (:file:`{ownerName}` is lower cased with spaces replaced by hyphens).

-For example, file :file:`hello.txt` in subdirectory :file:`subdir` of directory :file:`dir` has a path :file:`'dir/subdir/hello.txt'`.
-In the release version of ``example`` application it has an URL http://media.akshell.com/release/example/dir/subdir/hello.txt, in Anton Korenyushkin's (mine) spot ``debug`` it has an URL http://media.akshell.com/spots/example/anton-korenyushkin/debug/dir/subdir/hello.txt.
+For example, the file :file:`hello.txt` in the subdirectory :file:`subdir` of the directory :file:`dir` has a path :file:`'dir/subdir/hello.txt'`.
+In the release version of the ``example`` application it has an URL http://media.akshell.com/release/example/dir/subdir/hello.txt, in Anton Korenyushkin's (mine) spot ``debug`` it has an URL http://media.akshell.com/spots/example/anton-korenyushkin/debug/dir/subdir/hello.txt.

-:dfn:`Temporary files` are another kind of files: they come from requests (see :doc:`request` for details), have no path, and disappear after the request was processed. :class:`~ak.TempFile` class objects representing temporary files are accepted by all :mod:`fs` functions expecting file path parameter.
+:dfn:`Temporary files` are another kind of files: they come from requests (see :doc:`request` for details), have no path, and disappear after the request was processed. :class:`~ak.TempFile` objects representing temporary files are accepted by all :mod:`fs` functions expecting file path parameter.